emmacadavra/ci-portfolio1-spc/README.md

 ### **Content**

-* The large majority of the written content in Sections One and Two of this website has either been taken directly from or based on the content of the [Sheffield Philharmonic Chorus' official website](https://sheffieldphil.org/).
+* The large majority of the written content in Sections One and Two of this website has either been taken directly from or based on the content of the [Sheffield Philharmonic Chorus' official website](https://sheffieldphil.org/). _"South Yorkshire's foremost large mixed-voice choir"_ is a direct quote from the SPC website's title and header that I have also used in this website's description and opening paragraph, and I have rearranged (or in some cases reworded or paraphrased) the select few sentences I chose to include in this website.
 I am once again very grateful to have been given permission to use this content for the purposes of this project.

 * All icons used are from [Font Awesome](https://fontawesome.com/).